Virtual College Visits

 7. What about Financial Aid?

 Whether you are planning on going to a four-year college or Triton, you will fill out the FAFSA.
-Attend our financial aid information session in English or Spanish with your parents/guardians on November 5, 2015 at 6:30pm at West Leyden.
-The FASFAFEST will take place on January 13, 2016.
-Join us for dinner at 6:30pm, followed by step-by-step instructions in English and Spanish to complete the Free Application for Federal Student Aid (FASFA).
+Attend our financial aid information session in English or Spanish with your parents/guardians at Leyden.
+The FASFAFEST will take place is to TBD.
+Join us for a presentation followed by step-by-step instructions in English and Spanish to complete the Free Application for Federal Student Aid (FASFA).

 8. How do I keep track of everything?